aswitwicka/BIOSCAN_sample_processing/README.md

-Scripts to fetch and process BIOSCAN samples
+Scripts to download and process BIOSCAN samples
 🐛 🪰 🐝 🪲